 Level: Free shore access This spot have a free shore access: you can go snorkeling there freely and without having to book a tour or pay an entrance fee.
 Resort nearby

-North zone (to the right as you are facing the ocean): Near the shore, this area is less deep (↕7-10ft/2-3m) and has more coral.
-You move along a rocky barrier that has been colonized by small coral.
-You may come across, in turn, bluefin trevally, needlefish, surgeonfish or checkerboard wrasse.
-Large groups of blue damselfish rest near the rocks, where small moray eels sometimes find a home.
+This area is shallower (↕7-10ft/2-3m) and has more coral.
+Snorkel all along the rocky shore, on which small corals are attached in places.
+You may encounter in this area bluefin trevally, needlefish, surgeonfish, or checkerboard wrasse.
+Large groups of blue damselfish swim near the rocks, where small moray eels are sometimes hiding.

 Hawksbill sea turtles 👇 can sometimes be spotted at Anse Lazio, as you can see in this video shot by pcamus (Oct.
 2019).